Jordanm96/fresh-tomatoes/README.md

 - Users can view all movies with corresponding movie details and reviews created by users
 - Users can add their movies and reviews
-- Users may edit movies
+- Users may edit movies that only they created
 - Users may remove reviews that only they created
-- Users table
-- Movies table
-- Reviews table (associated with movie_id and user_id)

 <br>